Steve Fuller (American football)

 Stephen Ray Fuller (born January 5, 1957) is an American former professional football quarterback who played in the National Football League (NFL) for 10 seasons.
-He played college football for the Clemson Tigers, where he was twice named ACC Player of the Year, and was selected by the Kansas City Chiefs in the first round of the 1979 NFL draft.
-Fuller played his first four seasons with the Chiefs and was a member of the Los Angeles Rams during his fifth season.
-He joined the Chicago Bears in 1984, where he spent four seasons as a backup and was a member of the team that won the franchise's first Super Bowl title in Super Bowl XX.
-In his final season, Fuller was a member of the San Diego Chargers.
+He played college football for the Clemson Tigers, earning third-team All-American honors and twice winning ACC Player of the Year between 1977 and 1978.
+He was selected by the Kansas City Chiefs in the first round of the 1979 NFL draft.

+Fuller played his first four seasons with the Chiefs, serving as the starter in his first two.
+He spent the remainder of his career as a backup with the Los Angeles Rams, Chicago Bears, and San Diego Chargers.
+During his four seasons with the Bears, he was a member of the team that won the franchise's first Super Bowl title in Super Bowl XX.

 Early life

 Fuller was born in Enid, Oklahoma and graduated from Spartanburg High School in Spartanburg, South Carolina.